Welcome to the NEW TO CLUB PARENT PAGE

 Cascade tryouts are generally larger than many clubs in the region and can be overwhelming if players don't know what to expect.
-We can have as many as 60 girls trying out for 2 teams (24 girls total).
-Our U12 numbers are usually lower - 30 to 40 girls trying out for two teams.
+We can have as many as 60 girls trying out.
+Our U12 numbers are usually lower - 30 to 40 girls trying out.

 With larger tryouts, there is usually a "cut" about half way through and we highly recommend all parents be present at the mid-point of the tryout in case their child is cut.